grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ### Evolve the language as you evolve code

 At the beginning of this chapter, we achieved our higher-level language by refactoring already existing object composition.
 This does not at all mean that in real projects we need to wait for a lot of composition code to appear and then try to wrap all of it.
-It is true that I did just that in the alarm example, but this was just an example and its purpose was mainly didactical.
+I indeed did just that in the alarm example, but this was just an example and its purpose was mainly didactical.

-In reality, the language is better off evolving along the composition it describes.
+In reality, the language is better off evolving along with the composition it describes.
 One reason for this is because there is a lot of feedback about the composability of the design gained by trying to put a language on top of it.
 As I said in the chapter on single responsibility, if objects are not comfortably composable, something is probably wrong with the distribution of responsibilities between them (for comparison of wrongly placed responsibilities, imagine a general-purpose language that would not have a separate `if` and `for` constructs but only a combination of them called `forif` :-)).
 Don't miss out on this feedback!

-The second reason is because even if you can safely refactor all the code because you have an executable Specification protecting you from making mistakes, it's just too many decisions to handle at once (plus it takes a lot of time and your colleagues keep adding new code, don't they?).
+The second reason is that even if you can safely refactor all the code because you have an executable Specification protecting you from making mistakes, it's just too many decisions to handle at once (plus it takes a lot of time and your colleagues keep adding new code, don't they?).
 Good language grows and matures organically rather than being created in a big bang effort.
 Some decisions take time and a lot of thought to be made.

 ### Composition is not a single DSL, but a series of mini DSLs[^DDDBoundedContext]

 I already briefly noted this.
-While it may be tempting to invent a single DSL to describe whole application, in practice it is hardly possible, because our applications have different subdomains that often use different sets of terms.
+While it may be tempting to invent a single DSL to describe the whole application, in practice it is hardly possible, because our applications have different subdomains that often use different sets of terms.
 Rather, it pays off to hunt for such subdomains and create smaller languages for them.
-The alarm example shown above would probably be just a small part of a real composition.
+The alarm example shown above would probably be just a small part of the real composition.
 Not all parts would lend themselves to shape this way, at least not instantly.
-What starts off as a single class might become a subdomain with its own vocabulary at some point.
+What starts as a single class might become a subdomain with its own vocabulary at some point.
 We need to pay attention.
-Hence, we still want to apply some of the DSL techniques even to those parts of the composition that are not easily turned into DSLs and hunt for an occasion when we are able to do so.
+Hence, we still want to apply some of the DSL techniques even to those parts of the composition that are not easily turned into DSLs and hunt for an occasion when we can do so.

 As [Nat Pryce puts it](http://www.natpryce.com/articles/000783.html), it's all about: